Sinulom Falls, Cagayan de Oro

 The ideal private vehicle going to Sinulom Falls is a 4×4 car with spiked tires.
 The way going to Sinulom Falls could get muddy if it rained before your trip.
 You can still ride with your 4×2 vehicle, but you have to leave it at the Dirt Basketball Court in Sitio Impakebel.
 Ask the locals if you can park your car in there.
 They are friendly enough to accommodate you.

 You need to take the CDO-Talakag road going to Sinulom.
 You will pass through the SM, Old Lumbia Airport, Brgy.
 Bayanga, Brgy, Mambuaya, and Brgy.
 Dansolihon.
-If you are traveler who wants to make sure everything, you can ask locals along the way if you are taking the right path.
+If you are a traveler who wants to make sure everything, you can ask locals along the way if you are taking the right path.

 The sign “Welcome to Brgy.
 Dansolihon” will appear to you, and that is the indication you are only 3 kilometers away from your Tignapoloan Crossing.
 Keep going.
 When you pass through the Mangalay Bridge, it means you are 800 meters away from the crossing.